How fair are we? From conceptualization to automated assessment of fairness definitions: Introduction

-In general, an ML system is said to be \textit{biased} (or \textit{unfair}) if the output of the ML model is directly correlated to the value of a set of so-called \textit{sensitive variables}, like the race or gender of a person.
-Starting from a definition of bias for a particular domain, several fairness analyses can be computed by selecting a set of metrics compliant with a particular scope.
-The process of analyzing if a given system produces fair outcomes involves four steps \cite{mehrabi_survey_2021}: \emph{bias definition}, \emph{fairness analysis specification}, \emph{analysis implementation}, and \emph{fairness assessment}.
-However, performing these steps manually can be challenging and error-prone, requiring users with different expertise levels.
-To address this issue, several toolkits and frameworks have been developed to automate the fairness analysis of ML-based systems by \textit{i)} identifying the sources of bias and \textit{ii)} suggesting appropriate interventions.
+To address this issue, several toolkits and frameworks have been developed to automate the fairness analysis of ML-based systems by \textit{i)} identifying the sources of bias and \textit{ii)} suggesting appropriate countermeasures.
 These tools are helpful, but they have some limitations: they rely on predefined fairness definitions that may not suit every application domain, and they do not allow users to customize the concepts of bias, fairness, and the corresponding metrics.
+The limitations of existing approaches are highlighted in this paper through a lightweight literature survey and discussion.

-Moreover, as recent studies and surveys have shown \cite{mehrabi_survey_2021,caton_fairness_2020}, there is no consensus on defining and measuring fairness across different domains.
-Therefore, there is a need for dedicated languages that enable users to specify their fairness criteria and metrics \cite{lee_landscape_2021}.
+As recent studies and surveys have shown \cite{mehrabi_survey_2021,caton_fairness_2020}, there is no consensus on defining and measuring fairness across different domains.
+Therefore, there is a need for dedicated languages that enable users to specify their fairness criteria and metrics \cite{10.1145/3411764.3445261}.
 Furthermore, while different types of bias have been studied in specific domains (such as recommender systems \cite{deldjoo2022fairness,wang_survey_2023}), ethical, legal, or social factors still influence the notion of bias.

 In this paper, we introduce \tool, a versatile tool that helps to conceptualize, personalize, and assess fairness definitions across different domains.
 It is based on the Model-Driven Engineering (MDE) paradigm and features a specialized metamodel that caters to two levels of abstraction: the \textit{conceptual} and the \textit{development} level.
-With the former, users can define critical fairness concepts such as bias and metrics to detect it independently of the application domain.
-The latter utilizes such a definition to automatically evaluate and generate code modules using real-world datasets.
+With the former, users can define critical fairness concepts such as bias and metrics to detect unfairness independently of the application domain.
+The latter utilizes such a definition to evaluate and generate code modules using real-world datasets automatically.
+In addition, we provide a tailored Domain Specific Language (DSL) for the specification of models compliant with the proposed metamodel.